Nationals vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 51 hits with eight doubles, four triples, nine home runs and 11 walks.
+- Bobby Witt Jr. has put up 51 hits with eight doubles, four triples, nine home runs and 11 walks.
 He has driven in 25 runs with 15 stolen bases.

 Witt Jr. Recent Games